TobikoData/sqlmesh/docs/guides/tablediff.md

           3              1
 ```

-The "JOINED ROWS data differences" section does not display any rows because all columns matched between the two tables.
+The "JOINED ROWS data differences" section does not display any rows because all columns matched between the two tables for the joined rows.

 The "PROD ONLY sample rows" section shows the one row that is present in `PROD` but not in `DEV`.
-The column names begin with `s__` to indicate that they were specified as the "source" (as compared to "target") in the table diff comparison command.
+The column names begin with `s__` to indicate that they were specified as the source in the `table_diff` command.

 ## Diffing tables or views

 Compare tables or views with the SQLMesh CLI interface by using the command `sqlmesh table_diff [source table]:[target table]`.

-The source and target tables should be fully qualified with catalog or schema names such that a database query of the form `SELECT ...
+The source and target tables should be fully qualified with catalog or schema names such that a SQL query of the form `SELECT ...
 FROM [source table]` would execute correctly.

 Recall that SQLMesh models are accessible via views in the database or engine.
 In the `prod` environment, the view has the same name as the model.
 For example, in the quickstart example project the `prod` seed model is represented by the view `sqlmesh_example.seed_model`.

 In some situations, it might be appropriate to diff two different models.
 While this is not such a situation, as a demonstration we can compare the seed and full models with the model change made above.

 First, run and apply `sqlmesh plan` to deploy the model change to `prod`.
-Diffing the seed and full models generates the following:
+Diffing the seed and full models then generates the following output:

 ```bash linenums="1"
 $ sqlmesh table_diff sqlmesh_example.seed_model:sqlmesh_example.full_model -o item_id --show-sample